spanexx/KolocollectV1/PROGRESS.md

     5. Improved activity log details with more information about the contribution
   - Implementation date: May 9, 2025
   - Impact: Fixes a critical issue with contribution funds not being properly deducted from user wallets

+## Latest Frontend Updates (May 10, 2025)

+- [✅] **Enhancement: Reorganized Community Contribution History Display**
+  - Problem: The current implementation shows mid-cycles in a flat list without properly organizing them by parent cycles
+  - Solution:
+    1. Created a new hierarchical contribution history component
+    2. Implemented a UI that shows cycles with expandable/collapsible midcycles
+    3. Added detailed view of each midcycle's contributions when selected
+    4. Added calculation of contribution totals for each midcycle and cycle
+    5. Integrated the new component into the community detail page as a separate tab
+  - Implementation date: May 10, 2025
+  - Impact: Provides users with a better organized view of contribution history, making it easier to track contributions across cycles
+    1. Update the community-detail component to use the new contribution history API
+    2. Implement an expandable hierarchical view with cycles and their respective midcycles
+    3. Show contribution details for each midcycle with contributor information
+    4. Add the ability to click on a midcycle to see detailed information about the next-in-line recipient and contributions
+  - Implementation steps:
+    1. Add new method to CommunityService: `getCommunityContributionHistory()`
+    2. Update the contribution history section in the community-detail component
+    3. Implement the expandable UI with cycles and midcycles
+    4. Add detailed contribution information display
+    5. Apply proper styling for the hierarchical view
+  - Target completion: May 12, 2025
+  - Integration with backend: Uses the new `/api/communities/:communityId/contribution-history` endpoint

+- [⏳] **Enhancement: Hierarchical Community Contribution History Component**
+  - Problem: The current implementation displays contribution history as a flat list of midcycles without proper organization
+  - Solution:
+    1. Create a new component for hierarchical contribution history display
+    2. Implement expandable/collapsible cycle groups containing their midcycles
+    3. Add detailed midcycle view showing next-in-line recipient and contribution details
+    4. Display contribution totals and statistics for each midcycle
+  - Implementation steps:
+    1. Add new getCommunityContributionHistory() method to CommunityService
+    2. Create ContributionHistoryHierarchicalComponent with accordion-style UI
+    3. Implement midcycle detail view with contributor information
+    4. Add to the community detail component as a new tab or replace existing contribution history
+  - Target completion: May 13, 2025
+  - Integration with backend: Uses the new `/api/communities/:communityId/contribution-history` endpoint

+- [⏳] **Task: Integration Testing for Contribution History**
+  - Tests needed:
+    1. Verify correct grouping of midcycles by cycle
+    2. Check accurate calculation of contribution totals
+    3. Ensure next-in-line recipient information is displayed correctly
+    4. Test user interactions (expand/collapse cycles, select midcycle)
+    5. Verify responsive design on different screen sizes
+  - Target completion: May 14, 2025

 ## Latest Frontend Updates (May 9, 2025)